Moh-Tayyab/calculator/README.md

 # Calculator Project

 A simple command-line calculator application built with Python.
-This project demonstrates basic arithmetic operations and includes unit tests for functionality verification.
+This project demonstrates basic arithmetic operations and provides an interactive interface for user input.

 ## Features

+*   **Interactive Interface:** Users can input two numbers and select an arithmetic operator.
+*   **Integer Operations:** The calculator is designed to work with integer inputs and provides integer results (division results are truncated).
 *   **Addition:** Add two numbers.
 *   **Subtraction:** Subtract one number from another.
 *   **Multiplication:** Multiply two numbers.
 *   **Division:** Divide one number by another, with error handling for division by zero.
-*   **Unit Tests:** Comprehensive tests for all arithmetic operations using `pytest`.

 ## Installation